NannyML/nannyml/docs/glossary.rst

         Data chunk is simply a subset of data.
 Chunks are usually created based on time periods - they contain all the observations and predictions from single hour, day, month etc. depending on the selected interval.
 They can be also size-based so that each chunk contains *n* observations.
-In that case chronology of data is still maintained - assuming that indices are in chronological order, then the largest index in chunk *k* has to be lower than smallest index in chunk *k+1*.
+In that case chronology of data is still maintained.
+Assuming that indices are in chronological order, the largest index in chunk *k* is lower than smallest index in chunk *k+1*.
 Read more here (#TODO link to deep dive on chunks).